 You should check the will to see if the person who died left particular instructions about their funeral and if they had a pre-paid funeral plan or any insurance specifically to cover the cost of their funeral.

 If you arrange the funeral then you’ll be responsible for paying the costs.
 But you can claim these back from the deceased’s estate (banks sometimes release money to cover the cost of the funeral providing there is enough money in the deceased’s bank account).

 Valuing the estate

-You must usually pay at least some of the Inheritance Tax due before you can get a grant of probate (see below).
-This can cause difficulties as you can’t usually access the money in the deceased’s estate until the grant is issued.
-However, check if there is a life insurance policy written in trust as this will pay out without a grant.
-It’s also sometimes possible to get a loan from the deceased’s bank.
+You usually have to pay some of any inheritance tax before you can apply for a grant of probate (see below).
+This can cause difficulties as you can’t usually access the money in the deceased’s estate until probate is issued.
+However, check if there is a life insurance policy written in trust as this will pay out without probate.
+Also, talk to the deceased’s bank or building society as some will release money directly to HMRC to cover the inheritance tax bill before probate is received.
+Alternatively it may be possible to get a loan from the deceased’s bank.

 Applying for probate

 Usually you need to apply for probate before anyone can inherit the deceased’s money, property or possessions.